Ricky-Sama/Coding-Quiz/README.md

 # Coding-Quiz

 Try out the Coding Quiz to test and see how much you know about coding!
+Highscore and Timer still need more work.

 ## Mock-Up